takanory/slides/20211120pyconapac/index.rst

    else:
        result = "I like most beers"

 ..
-If you write it in an if statement, you won't shee much difference.
+If you write it in an if statement, you won't see much difference.
    You're ritght.
    But...